-Chemistry Learning Support Center: Refer to schedule at http://rcms.agnesscott.edu/ The organic tutors are excellent, and it would be a wise decision for students in this course to get to know the tutors and utilize their talents.
+Chemistry Learning Support Center: Refer to schedule at http://rcms.agnesscott.edu/ The tutors are excellent, and it would be a wise decision for students in this course to get to know the tutors and utilize their talents.
 Students are also encouraged to seek assistance from their fellow classmates, the organic tutors and/or Dr. Bourassa before falling behind.
-Gabriella Chebli is the assigned workshop tutor for this course.
-She will host workshops for Chem 240 on Sundays at 7:00pm and Thursdays at 8:00pm.
+Workshop hours will be announced.
 As an incentive for attendance, you will be given one bonus point on your exam for each week that you attend the workshop.

 Accessible Education: Agnes Scott College seeks to provide equal access, support and services for students with disabilities.
 Reasonable accommodations will be provided for students with documented physical, sensory, systemic, cognitive, learning, and psychiatric disabilities.
 To be eligible for services, students need to contact the Office of Accessible Education.
-Once registered, please contact Dr. Bourassa to discuss the specific accomdations required to fufill individual needs for this course.
+Once registered, please contact Dr. Bourassa to discuss the specific accommodations required to fufill individual needs for this course.